 Low Fat Is Best, High Fat May Trigger Acid Reflux

 There are certain types of yogurt for GERD and acid reflux symptoms filled with probiotics that target harmful stomach acid and inflammation.
-Some low-fat and plain yogurt brands have little or no artificial sweeteners or added sugars, which have been shown to induce acid reflux.
+Some low-fat and plain yogurt brands have little or no artificial sweeteners or added sugars.
+These additives have been shown to induce acid reflux.

 We noted above that many full-fat yogurts contain polyunsaturated fats like omega-3s, which appear to be beneficial for managing acid reflux symptoms.
 However, a large number of high-fat brands also contain saturated fats that can worsen GERD.
 This is why it’s very important to read the label and nutrition information before purchasing any product.